AdaCore/spark2014/lrm/source/subprograms.rst

 The ``global_aspect`` uses a ``mode_refinement`` as part of the specification of a subprogram interface explicitly stating the *global* items that it references.
-It is also used in the detection of illegal aliasing, preventing unintended use of a *global* variable by forgetting to declare a *local* variable, and the accidental hiding of a *global* variable by a more *local* variable.
+It may also be used in the detection of illegal aliasing, preventing unintended use of a *global* variable by forgetting to declare a *local* variable, and the accidental hiding of a *global* variable by a more *local* variable.

 .. centered:: **Syntax**